 - Serve as task leader with budget responsibilities on complex scientific and or technical components of large projects or a series of smaller projects.

 - Design research studies in collaboration with a multi-disciplinary team of researchers, with an interest in violence, violence prevention, justice-involved populations, and substance abuse a plus.

 - Author and present research at client and professional meetings and lead drafting of final project reports.
 Submit articles for publication in refereed journals.

 - Author sections of analysis reports, technical reports, OMB clearance packages, and other documentary deliverables.

-- Assist with quantitative and qualitative analysis.
+- Assist with quantitative analysis.

 - Engage in business development activities including authoring various sections of the technical proposal.

 - Supervise staff involved for specific tasks and projects.